gconnect/gconnect/README.md

 ## :dart: :hearts: Work Experience
+- Mobile and Product Manager at AfricInnovate 2020 - date
-- Intern with Global WordNet Association via Google Season of Doc as a Technical Documentation Writer
+- Intern with Global WordNet Association via Google Season of Doc as a Technical Documentation Writer 2019 - 2020
-- Ex-intern with Wikimedia via Outreachy Internship Program as an Android Developer
+- Ex-intern with Wikimedia via Outreachy Internship Program as an Android Developer 2019 - 2020
-- Android Developer at KodeHauz
+- Android Developer - formerly at KodeHauz 2017 -2020

 ## :iphone: Some of my Apps on Playstore
 - [Devotional App](https://play.google.com/store/apps/details?id=com.pdl.pdldevotionalapp)